 Many Americans are struggling to stay on top of their various financial obligations, and if payday doesn’t align with urgent expenses, that could throw a wrench into day-to-day stability.

 A recent Bankrate survey found that a large majority (72 percent) of U.S. adults say they are not financially secure.
 That means many may turn to potentially costly options, like cash advances or payday loans, to meet necessary expenses.

 Companies such as EarnIn and Even make it possible to get advanced access to wages, sometimes called early wage access.
 But critics and consumer advocates say these programs can be harmful for people constantly falling behind on bill payments.

 One alternative may be early direct deposit, a feature becoming more popular among banks and credit unions.

 Early wage access programs seek to solve the problem of having to wait two weeks to get paid, a big issue for frequent overdrafters and consumers living hand to mouth.
 The idea is to get a portion of your take-home pay in advance, before your paycheck is scheduled to arrive.
 When your paycheck finally comes, however, you’ll have less money at your disposal.

 Terms and conditions vary depending on the way a program is set up.
 In some cases, fees are charged.
+Others may ask for optional tips.
 There may also be rules controlling how often you can get access to part of your check before payday.

-Research shows that participants use advanced wage access benefits frequently, and in some cases, dozens of times per year.
+A 2021 report by the Financial Health network stated that of those who used early wage access programs, more than 70 percent of them took advances consecutively.
 Issues that arise are similar to those faced by consumers burdened by payday lenders, says Lauren Saunders, associate director of the National Consumer Law Center (NCLC).